 In this HIPAA Rule, it is necessary for healthcare providers to inform patients in case of an unsecured PHI breach.
 The Breach Notification Rule also necessitates entities to instantly notify HHS in case of any unsecured PHI breach.
 Also, the healthcare provider must notify the public and media if the breach directly affects 500 or more patients.

-Small security breaches can be reported to Health and Human Services Office of civil rights.
+Small security breaches can be reported to the Health and Human Services Office of civil rights.
 But larger breaches should be reported to media.
 In both of the scenarios, the patients need to be informed and notified of steps that they must take to reduce the potential damage.

 The reporting should be complete and must mention all the relevant details of the breach including the current level of loss or damage.
 This must also mention the measures taken to mitigate any further damage.